 - Babywearing is perfect for excursions

-One tip though – the worst part is the transit from Hanoi to Halong Bay.
-The so called 3 hour drive is much longer than 3 hours and over the bumpiest and most horrendous roads ever!
+The worst part is the transit from Hanoi to Halong Bay.
+The expected 3 hour drive is much longer than 3 hours and over the bumpiest and most horrendous roads ever!
 This is the part that is hardest for entertaining a toddler or child so be sure to pack plenty of snacks, activities and hopefully encourage some nap time.
-There was only one rest stop in the middle.
+There was only one rest stop in the middle with our transit, which was part of our cruise and accommodation package.